Robert Wanless O'Gowan

-Early career
+Early military career

-Wanless O'Gowan joined the Army as a lieutenant in The Cameronians (Scottish Rifles) on 28 April 1886, having transferred from the Militia.
+Born in County Wicklow, Ireland in 1864, Wanless O'Gowan joined the British Army as a lieutenant in the 8th (Militia) Battalion of the King's Royal Rifle Corps (KRRC) on 13 October 1883.
+He transferred over to the Cameronians (Scottish Rifles), and the Regular Army, on 28 April 1886.
 He was promoted to captain on 19 February 1896, and served on regimental duties until the Second Boer War.
-He was sent to South Africa in 1899, and was severely wounded at the Battle of Spion Kop; he later served as a railway staff officer in 1900 and 1901 before returning home with the brevet rank of major.
-During the war, he was mentioned in despatches twice.
-Following his return to the United Kingdom, he was in October 1901 appointed as the Inspector of Musketry in the Southern District, based in Portsmouth.
-In 1903 he was formally confirmed in the rank of major and made deputy assistant adjutant-general for the North-East District.
+He was sent to South Africa in 1899, the year the war started, and was severely wounded in action at the Battle of Spion Kop; he later served as a railway staff officer in 1900 and 1901 before returning home with the brevet rank of major, to which he had been promoted in November 1900.
+During the war, he was mentioned in dispatches twice.

+Following his return to the United Kingdom, he was in October 1901 appointed as the inspector of musketry in the Southern District, based in Portsmouth, Hampshire.
+In May 1903 he was formally confirmed in the rank of major and made deputy assistant adjutant-general (DAAG) for the North-East District.
 He returned to regimental duties in 1905.
+Having been made a lieutenant colonel in September 1909, upon his transfer to the East Lancashire Regiment, he was promoted to colonel in March 1913.
+In April 1914, after serving on half-pay, he became an assistant quartermaster general.